Road Trips in Croatia

 Omiš

-Canyon gorge town at the mouth of the Cetina river — rafting, fortress ruins and a genuinely un-touristy feel for Dalmatia.
+Canyon town at the mouth of the Cetina river, with rafting, fortress ruins and a less polished Dalmatian feel.

 Makarska Riviera